 PAF RT A - to be com pleted by the parent Full name of child Date e of Birth Plea ase tick box if it de scribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-22 Criterion 5 Priority will next be given to children who are members of other Christian denominations, 23 who regularly attend 24 a Christian church or whose membership is evidenced by a minister of religion.
-I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-(If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.)
-Deix sees and Date Dre destine.
+22 Criterion 5 Priority will next be given to children who are members of other Christian denominations, 23 who regularly attend 24 a Christian church or whose membership is evidenced by a minister of religion. of the Baptismal Certificate or a Certificate of Dedication.
+(If you are providing a copy I Certificate or a Certificate of Dedication, it is not necessary to have Part B Deix sees and Date Dre destine.